Library Services provides a range of resources to supplement the resources available to you from your local provider.

 If you have any problems accessing Worcester eresources, let Ros know

 We would love to welcome you in our joint University and County Council library, The Hive, if you are able to visit.
 As a partner student you can borrow up to 12 standard loan items and three University high demand items.
-When you visit for the first time bring ID showing your name and address and ask staff to create a partner student library account for you.
-You will be able to view your partner student library account details, place reservations and renew your loans via The Hive library catalogue.
+If you would like to use The Hive, please register online and we will be in touch when your library card is ready to collect.
+You will be able to view your partner student library account details, place reservations (video 1:23) and renew your loans via The Hive library catalogue.
 Please check our current coronavirus related service update and our Keeping You Safe video (video: 2:06) when planning your visit.

 Open Access ebooks can be found via the Directory of Open Access Books (DOAB), OAPEN, and Springer Open Access Books.
 In addition, the Open Library provides free access for registered users to a range of ebooks that can be borrowed and read online.